 The LaGuardia CTB Replacement project, procured by the Port Authority of New York and New Jersey, achieved financial close in 2016 after negotiations with different stakeholders took much longer than expected.
 The aggregate value of the transaction is estimated at approximately $4 billion.
 The scope of the project underwent several changes since selection of the preferred proponent, including the addition of new facilities under a separate regime from the lease of the Central Terminal Building.
 In addition to the challenge of simultaneous construction and complex operation of the terminal mentioned before, airport PPP transactions have the added complexity of having to consider the interest of airline users, who will be the main source of revenue, and provide a very limited universe of customers (particularly in a domestic-only airport such as LaGuardia, with flight range limitations).

 The Penn Bridges project was a real test of confidence in the Commonwealth of Pennsylvania.
 Everyone still remembers and talks about the failure of the Penn Turnpike deal several years ago.
 Not only that, but by itself the deal presents great challenges in risk allocation and management, having to deal with different circumstances in multiple locations.
 This was not the first time that such a bundle was attempted.
-Several years ago, Missouri tried a similar approach with its cancelled 800-bridge Safe & Sound Bridge Improvement Program project, which will give you an indication that getting Pennsylvania’s proposal to a happy conclusion was not an easy task.
+Several years ago, Missouri tried a similar approach with its cancelled 800-bridge Safe & Sound Bridge Improvement Program project, which gives an indication that getting Pennsylvania’s proposal to a happy conclusion was not an easy task.
 Pennsylvania has now named the preferred proponent for a second PPP transaction under this mode, the Northampton County bridges project, but for a significantly smaller number of bridges (33).

 Finally, we would single out two general categories of transactions for keynote status – multistate procurements and broadband projects.
 This category includes the Ohio River Bridges, the now cancelled Illiana Corridor, the I-11 and Intermountain West Corridor, the Brent Spence Bridge improvement project and the LaGuardia CTB Replacement project itself (which is procured by a bi-state agency), among others.
 These projects entail an additional degree of difficulty as different states may have different policies and priorities, ranging from budgetary issues to constituency interests to political circumstances.
 All parties need to make sure that the development and risks of the project on both sides of the state borders are properly addressed.
 An imbalance on one of the sides could cause an undesired transfer of risk pricing from one portion of the project to the other, eroding value for money for one of the participating states.

 Broadband network PPP projects is a new category that has attracted particular interest in the past few years.
 Starting with Kentucky’s KentuckyWired Project, which achieved commercial close in 2015 and was the result of an unsolicited bid, several broadband projects have come to market in the past three years.
-Currently, there are over half a dozen projects in procurement process or about to start their procurement process, including proposed projects by the Pennsylvania Turnpike, Riverside County and City of San Francisco in California, the Georgia Department of Transportation and Oakland County, Michigan.
+Currently, there are over half a dozen projects in or about to start the procurement process, including proposed projects by the Pennsylvania Turnpike, Riverside County and City of San Francisco in California, the Georgia Department of Transportation and Oakland County, Michigan.
 Each of these projects seeks to use the PPP model to either use and improve existing assets or build completely new networks that will serve the needs of the procurement authority (in some cases allowing incremental capacity to be used and marketed by the concession company) or create public access networks.
 The diversity in the scope of works and services to be provided, assets being allocated and goals pursued make it interesting to follow and see if and in which cases the PPP model will prove adequate for this type of infrastructure.

 GTDT: How would you characterise the typical PPP agreement in the United States?
 Is there a tendency towards uniformity?

-IEM: Generally speaking, PPP agreements in the United States tend to be overly complex compared with those in use in many other jurisdictions.
+ARJ: Generally speaking, PPP agreements in the United States tend to be overly complex compared with those in use in many other jurisdictions.
 This is partly due to an accretion of overlapping, duplicative and sometimes inconsistent provisions in many US concession agreements.
 This can result when terms from a precedent transaction in one jurisdiction are carried forward into another.
 In many cases, the new procuring authority and its advisers will add new features and protective provisions to the template.
 However, the difficult task of paring back features that may be inapposite in the new jurisdiction, or that may conflict with the new terms added to the template, is sometimes not given the priority it deserves.
 There is also a natural reluctance on the part of government officials to excise seemingly protective language from precedents that may not be necessary in the new transaction.
 There is sometimes little perceived ‘upside’ to such streamlining.